Mindfulness and Meditation Resources

 Books: Full Catastrophe Living

-Local mindfulness communities:
+Local mindfulness communities and resources:

 Mindfulness for grief and emotional healing

 Bob Stahl and Elisha Goldstein:

 Mindfulness and Grief

 Sameer M. Kumar, PhD:

 David Treleavan, PhD: